sciencebeginner

 Lion's mane (Hericium erinaceus) has the most robust clinical evidence of any functional mushroom.
 Its key mechanism is stimulating Nerve Growth Factor (NGF) and Brain-Derived Neurotrophic Factor (BDNF) — proteins that support neuron growth and repair.

-- A 16-week randomized, double-blind, placebo-controlled trial published in the Journal of Medicinal Food found that adults taking lion's mane extract showed significantly improved cognitive function scores compared to placebo.
-When supplementation stopped, scores declined — confirming the effect was real, not placebo.
+A 16-week randomized, double-blind, placebo-controlled trial found significantly improved cognitive function scores compared to placebo.
+When supplementation stopped, scores declined — confirming the effect was pharmacological, not expectation-driven.

 Strength of evidence: Strong.
-Multiple controlled human trials with consistent results.
-The mechanism is well-understood and confirmed in both animal and human studies.
+Multiple controlled human trials with consistent results and a well-understood mechanism.

 Reishi — Strong Evidence for Sleep and Stress

 Strength of evidence: Strong for sleep and stress.
-Moderate for immune modulation (promising research but fewer human RCTs).
+Moderate for immune modulation.

 Cordyceps — Moderate-to-Strong Evidence for Energy